mysociety/alaveteli/doc/TRANSLATE.md

     * you should also commit these translations to a hotfix for the previous version, so they are preserved against the last known good msgids
-    * regenerate the POT file and individual PO files for each language, using `./script/generate_pot.sh` (which calls `rake gettext:find`, etc)
+    * regenerate the POT file and individual PO files for each language, using `bundle exec rake gettext:store_model_attributes`, followed by `bundle exec rake rake gettext:find`
         * this updates the PO template, but also merges it with the individual PO files, marking strings that have only changed slightly as "fuzzy"